hangulcode/NeoScript/ReadMe.md

-# Neo Script documentation
+# Neo Script Documentation
-	The grammar uses a C-like syntax, but it is somewhat similar to Lua script.
+	- The grammar uses a C-like syntax, but it is somewhat similar to Lua script.

-※ It was developed in Visual Studio Pro 2017 C ++.
+	- It was developed in Visual Studio Pro 2017 C++.
 	- After some more features are added, port to C#